-When I was young I was told the tale of an old Chinese farmer who had a son and some fine horses.
+While reading American Pastoral I was reminded of when I was young I was told the tale of an old Chinese farmer.
+The farmer who had a son and some fine horses.
 The neighbours thought that he was lucky.

 One day the son was out riding one of his family’s horses, he was thrown and broke his leg.
 The villagers thought that it was bad luck, further bad luck was considered to fall on him when the kingdom went to war and the farmer had his horses taken by the army.